 22. The sewer system under implementation was designed as a separate sewer system that carries only the wastewater including sewage and sullage.
 The underground gravity sewers will carry sewage from households to the Wastewater Treatment Plant (WWTP).
 The open drain system that exists in the town will cater to storm runoff.
+The sewerage component under table 2 has been updated accordingly following detailed designs.

-23. Location of subproject components and conceptual layout plans are shown in Figure 1 to Figure 12.
+23. Location of subproject components and conceptual layout plans are shown in Figure 1 to Figure 16.

 24. Implementation Schedule.
 As per the suggested schedule, preparation of detailed project report and bids for this subproject will commence in the middle of 2013.
-The construction is likely to start in April-2014, and should be completed in 24 months.
+Tendering in January 2014 and work award by April 2014.
+The construction is likely to start in May-2014, and should be completed in 30 months.

 Infrastructure Function Description Location 1.
 Water Supply Rehabilitation and augmentation of existing Water Treatment Plant To provide potable drinking water in adequate quantity and quality.
-Rehabilitation & capacity augmentation Increase water treatment capacity from present 9 MLD to 18 MLD Conventional WTP including: Additional clariflocculator tank/tube or plate settler Double the number of existing rapid gravity sand filters Upgraded chlorine handling and dosing facilities (improve safety) Sludge dewatering plant & short term on site storage Site laboratory Within the existing WTP facility Clear Water Pump Conveying clear water from WTP to storage reservoirs New & Replacement Replacement / installation of new pumps Within the existing clear water pumping facility near the WTP Generator Provide back-up power supply New Diesel generator Within the existing clear water pumping facility near the WTP
+Rehabilitation &amp; capacity augmentation Increase water treatment capacity from present 9 MLD to 18 MLD Conventional WTP including: Additional clariflocculator tank/tube or plate settler Double the number of existing rapid gravity sand filters Upgraded chlorine handling and dosing facilities (improve safety) Sludge dewatering plant &amp; short term on site storage Site laboratory Within the existing WTP facility Clear Water Pump Conveying clear water from WTP to storage reservoirs New &amp; Replacement Replacement / installation of new pumps Within the existing clear water pumping facility near the WTP Generator Provide back-up power supply New Diesel generator Within the existing clear water pumping facility near the WTP Clear Water Mains (strategic To feed clear water to the New 28.7 km 250-400 mm dia DI Pipes will be laid along the roads